s1n7ax/nvim-window-picker/README.md

         -- if the file name contains one of following names, the window will be -- ignored
         file_name_contains = {},

-        -- if the window id matches any of following ids, the window will be -- ignored
-        window_ids = {},
     },

     -- if you have include_current_win == true, then current_win_hl_color will